 (5) signed agreements from charter school board members to comply with all federal

 9.9and state laws governing organizational, programmatic, and financial

 9.10 procedures for program and financial audits applicable to charter schools

 how the school will comply with subdivisions 8, 13, 16, and 23 the criteria,

-9.16processes, and procedures that the authorizer will use for ongoing oversight of operational,
+9.12processes, and procedures that the authorizer will use for ongoing oversight of operational

-assumption of liability by the charter school the performance evaluation that is a
+assumption of liability by the charter school the performance evaluation for